chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 ### Step 6 Start the nodes

-Start XL Deploy on each node, beginning with the first node that you configured.
+Start XL Deploy on each node, starting with the first node that you configured.
 Ensure that each node is fully up and running before starting the next one.

 ## Sample `system.conf` configuration